chrisdoc/thesis/thesis.md

 --------------------

 To generate trajectories for each mobile subscriber their coarse location is needed.
-For this purpose,we first need an estimation of the coverage area of all cell sites.
-When a mobile subscriber is connected to a cell site we know that his current position must be withing the coverage area of the cell site.
+For this purpose, we first need an estimation of the coverage area of all cell sites.
+When a mobile subscriber is connected to a cell site we know that his current position must be within the coverage area of the cell site.
 A fast approximation of the coverage area can be done with Voronoi diagrams.
-As mentioned before Tettamanti2012 et al. @Tettamanti2012 used Voronoi tessellation to estimate the coverage area.
-Voronoi diagrams are widely used in computer science, e.g. pattern matching, space division, cluster analysis, collision detection, etc. as mentioned by Aurenhammer @Aurenhammer1991.
+As mentioned before Tettamanti et al. @Tettamanti2012 used Voronoi tessellation to estimate the coverage area.
+Voronoi diagrams are widely used in computer science, e.g. pattern matching, space division, cluster analysis, collision detection as mentioned by Aurenhammer @Aurenhammer1991.

 ![Voronoi diagram of 16 random points in a 2D space](./images/voronoi2.png "fig:") [fig:voronoi2]